Professor and Chair of Finance and Director, MSc Finance, Technology and Policy

 Roles and Responsibilities

-Gbenga is a Senior Lecturer (Associate Professor) in Financial Markets at the University of Edinburgh and the Director for Industry, Economy and Society (FinTech) at the University of Edinburgh's Edinburgh Futures Institute.
+Gbenga is a Professor and Chair of Finance at the University of Edinburgh and the Director for Industry, Economy and Society (FinTech) at the University of Edinburgh's Edinburgh Futures Institute.
 He is also the Deputy Scientific Director at the Fondazione European Capital Markets Cooperative Research Centre in Pescara, Italy and a Fellow at the Rozetta Institute (formerly Capital Markets CRC) in Sydney, Australia.

-His work on high-tech financial markets has been of much interest to both policy makers and practitioners, leading to presentations at the Museum of American Finance on Wall Street and at the Financial Conduct Authority (FCA), the UK's financial markets regulator, in London, where he was a Research Visitor in 2016 and 2017.
-Gbenga's research on dark pools/markets was published by the FCA and cited by the Bank of England in 2017.
-He also co-authored a second FCA publication on the trading of interest rates swaps, also in 2017.
+His work on the microstructure of high-tech financial markets has been of much interest to both practitioners and policy makers, leading to regular speaking engagements and collaborations with financial institutions and market regulators, including at the Financial Conduct Authority (FCA), where he has been a Research Visitor several times.
+His research papers on dark pools and interest rate swaps were published by the FCA in 2017.
 Gbenga is also an expert on the Carbon Finance Unit of the World Bank's Partnership for Market Readiness Roster of Experts.
 He has been a Visiting Professor at various times at Macquarie University, Sydney, Universidade Catolica Portuguesa, Porto and China University of Petroleum, Beijing.

 - Financial econometrics